AlonzoLeeeooo/StableV2V/README.md

 <!-- omit in toc -->
 # News
+- [Nov.
+27th] We uploaded our [model weights](https://modelscope.cn/models/AlonzoLeeeoooo/StableV2V) and the proposed testing benchmark [`DAVIS-Edit`](https://modelscope.cn/datasets/AlonzoLeeeoooo/DAVIS-Edit) to ModelScope.
-- [Nov 21th] We update a Gradio demo for interactive use of `StableV2V`, with detailed illustrations presented in [this section](#inference-of-stablev2v-gradio-demo).
+- [Nov.
+21th] We updated a Gradio demo for interactive use of `StableV2V`, with detailed illustrations presented in [this section](#inference-of-stablev2v-gradio-demo).
 - [Nov.
 20th] We uploaded our [model weights](https://wisemodel.cn/models/Alonzo/StableV2V) and the proposed testing benchmark [`DAVIS-Edit`](https://wisemodel.cn/datasets/Alonzo/DAVIS-Edit) to [wisemodel.cn]([wisemodel.cn](https://wisemodel.cn/home)).
 - [Nov.
 19th] We have updated `DAVIS-Edit` to [our HuggingFace dataset repo](https://huggingface.co/datasets/AlonzoLeeeooo/DAVIS-Edit), and uploaded all the required model weights of `StableV2V` to [our HuggingFace model repo](https://huggingface.co/AlonzoLeeeooo/StableV2V).
 - [Nov.
 19th] [Our arXiv paper](https://arxiv.org/abs/2411.11045) is currently released.